 As a part of your argumentative research process, your professor may require an argumentative annotated bibliography.
 An annotated bibliography is a list of potential sources for your paper or project with summaries and evaluations.
-A traditional annotated bibliography can be found here, but your professor may ask you to take an argumentative angle with your annotated bibliography and focus more attention on evaluating the persuasive elements of the source.
+A traditional annotated bibliography can be found on the Annotated Bibliographies page, but your professor may ask you to take an argumentative angle with your annotated bibliography and focus more attention on evaluating the persuasive elements of the source.

 A basic argumentative annotated bibliography will include the following for each entry: